sfraser-dev/javascript-node-express-url-shortener-microservice/README.md

 # URL Shortener Microservice

 Microservice that generates a short URL from an input URL.
 Short URL redirects to the input URL.
 Uses Node, Express and MongoDB.
-FCC final project.
+FCC Backend API course final project.

 Instructions: